Peach State Classic

 -Given the circumstances of having to rely on technology for some tournaments, tech problems are not rare.
 If you have had troubles with connections or hardware, please let me know beforehand so we don't have to trouble shoot problems during the round.

 -Please, for the love of all that is holy, do not spread (i.e. speed-read).
 I will not be able to understand you, and that's gonna be rough, buddy.
 If for some reason you must, I will require you to drop your case in the file share for mine and your opponent's benefit so we can at least try to follow your barrage.

 -Concision and clarity are key.
 If I can not follow your arguments or identify your contentions, links, or impacts in my flow, I will probably assume that you are being willfully obtuse which is not a good look.
 Reminder: Neither PF nor LD debate is about proving that you are the smartest person in the room or showing me that you have the best words; it is about proving that you have the most cogent and sensible argument.
 This is about communication, not obfuscation.

 -Do not, do not, do not introduce new contentions in rebuttals, summaries, or final focuses.
 That is called playing dirty.
-Likewise, please refrain from introducing new constructive evidence in the last half of the debate round; defending evidence does not count.
+Likewise, please refrain from introducing new constructive evidence in the last half of the debate round; defending evidence is still admissible and is encouraged.

--I will generally base speaker points on rhetorical skill rather than argumentative minutia.
+-I will generally base speaker points on rhetorical skill rather than argumentative technicals.